oroinc/documentation/user_guide/reports.rst

 .. image:: ./img/reports/RepEx3.png

-Now you can see the budget function values for all the opportunities with the same status the belong to specific customer.
+Now you can see the budget function values for all the opportunities with the same status that belong to a specific customer.
 Data for all the "In Progress" opportunities of one customer, then of another customer, etc. Only then you will see data for all the "Won" opportunities of each customer, etc.